ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/addressing.md

 ![NAT 44 table](addressing/nat44-table.png)

-A graphical representation (as shown below) of the policy chain can be access by clicking on a "Policy Name" or a "Sequence number".
+A graphical representation (as shown below) of the policy chain can be access by clicking a "Policy Name" or a "Sequence number".

 ![natPostRouting chain on Forcepoint](addressing/forcepoint-natPostRouting.png)